Beverley Bolin: Early life and education

 Beverley Louise Bolin was born in Sydney on 23 January 1923.
 Ernest William Bolin and Mabel Kathleen Bolin were British immigrants and they soon moved to Brighton in South Australia.
 They settled in Tranmere in Emerson Grove.

-Beverley completed the combined Engineering Degree in Architecture at the Adelaide University and Fellowship Diploma of Architecture at the South Australian School of Mines and Industries (now University of South Australia).
+Beverley completed the combined Engineering Degree in Architecture at the University of Adelaide and Fellowship Diploma of Architecture at the South Australian School of Mines and Industries (now University of South Australia).
 She was the first woman to become a registered architect in South Australia.
 While at university, Beverley was active in the Adelaide University Women’s Union as well as Wilderness School Old Scholars for her former school (McDonough 2012).
 She also participated into University life through club involvement being including the Adelaide University Engineering Society.
 Whilst she was studying she was apprenticed to Adelaide architects and she then went on to work for the South Australian Housing Trust.

 Career

-In 1950 Balin was working in London where she became an Associate of the Royal Institute of British Architects.
+In 1950, Bolin was working in London where she became an Associate of the Royal Institute of British Architects.

-In 1988 she was working near Los Angeles where she was the President of the Women’s Architectural League.
+In 1988, she was working near Los Angeles where she was the President of the Women’s Architectural League.
 Despite this in 1998 Bolin was identified as a "Missing Golden Jubilee Graduate".